winston86zhu/haas-ewmba/midterm.md

 1. Divide and conquer
 2. Aggregate information
   * wisdom of the crowd: the collective opinion of a group of individuals is often more accurate than that of a single expert.
+  * **social loafing:** the tendency of individuals to exert less effort when working in a group than when working alone.
 3. Expertise
-  * Groupthink difference and power difference can prevent the group from reaching the best decision.
+  * **groupthink**: the tendency of group members to conform, resulting in a narrow view of the problem.